-Each course is identified by a four-character "rubric" (i.e. prefix or department abbreviation) and a four-digit number.
+A four-character "rubric" (i.e. prefix or department abbreviation) and a four-digit number identify each course.
 Each rubric begins with C to signify that it is a state "Common" number, so that when they are included in campus catalogs and websites, its meaning will be clear.